 But don't all the pros outweigh those cons?
 Wouldn't you rather see a recipe that fits your dietary needs than not see one at all?
 My thought is that you would, but please be honest…if it's not, tell me.
 Leave me a comment on this post and let me know what you think; I'm being completely transparent here and I would ask for the same from you 🙂

 Now I know not all of you may not be down with what I'm about to do, but in the interest of sharing a spectacular new recipe with you, I thought it would be worth it. (depending on how the comments swing on this post, this could change in the future)

-I shared these quinoa crab cakes on RachelCooks.com, and I have to say they're one of my favorite recipes yet.
-You can make them with fresh or canned crab, and the taste is just out of this world.
+If you're a fan of classic crab cakes, you're going to LOVE this version.
+You can make these quinoa crab cakes with either fresh or canned crab, and the taste is just out of this world.
 They're much healthier than the crab cakes you'd find at the store (the lack of breadcrumbs helps there), but definitely don't skimp on that traditional flavor.
 They're soft, succulent and juicy.
 And totally deserve a giant dollop of fresh avocado crema on top.